From jail, Venezuela protest leader urges resistance

 Maduro, a 51-year-old former bus driver and union activist, won the presidential election last April.
 About nine people, most of them government supporters, were killed then in post-election violence when the opposition disputed the result.

-Venezuela on Monday expelled three more U.S. diplomats on charges of stirring up protests, an accusation the U.S. State Department called “baseless and false.”
+The nation of 29 million people is split down the middle between “Chavistas”, as Maduro’s supporters are still known after their idol who died of cancer last year, and opponents.

-The two countries have not had full diplomatic relations since 2008.
-An attempt last year to restore ambassadors ended after Venezuela expelled three U.S. diplomats on charges of espionage and Washington responded in kind.
+Given Venezuela’s leadership of a Latin American leftist alliance from Cuba to Bolivia, and the fact it has the world’s largest oil reserves, the international ramifications are big.

-Bolivian President Evo Morales called on Obama and Colombia’s conservative leader Juan Manuel Santos to stand up for Maduro after both called for dialogue in comments that Venezuela’s government bristled at.
+Bolivian President Evo Morales called on U.S. President Barack Obama and Colombia’s conservative leader Juan Manuel Santos to stand up for Maduro after both called for dialogue in comments which Venezuela’s government bristled at.

 “If they are democratically elected presidents, they have to defend President Maduro because he’s been democratically elected by his people,” Morales said.